buntine/laser-drift/README.md

 nodaemon        = False
 ```

-Once installed, you can test that lirc is receiving data by starting a `lircd` daemon and using the `mode2` binary:
+Once installed, you can test that lirc is receiving data by starting a `lircd` process and using the `mode2` binary:

   - Plug in your USB IR transceiver
   - Start lirc: ```$ sudo lircd --nodaemon```